 Magnesium is a mineral that is essential in many of the body's vital functions.
-This mineral helps uptake of calcium and potassium, prevents soft tissue calcification (calcium deposits in arteries, kidneys, and other tissues), reduces blood pressure, the effects of stress, anxiety and depression, lowers cholesterol and triglyceride levels, reduces cramps and water retention associated with menstruation, and may improve sleep.
+This mineral helps uptake of calcium and potassium, and may help prevent soft tissue calcification (calcium deposits in arteries, kidneys, and other tissues).
+It may help improve sleep.

-There is a test for magnesium deficiency called intracellular magnesium screen.
+The test for magnesium deficiency is called an intracellular magnesium screen.
 This is a sensitive test that may be more accurate than a standard serum magnesium screen.

 Some of the richest food sources include nuts (Brazil nuts, cashews, black walnuts), green leafy vegetables, wheat bran, soybean flour, and blackstrap molasses.
 Other sources for magnesium are apples, apricots, bananas, avocados, garlic, lima beans, and salmon.
 Even many herbs/spices contain magnesium (sage, basil, lemongrass, peppermint, parsley, paprika, and many more).